brave/ads-ui/README.md

 This bundle is then served to users as a static asset by [AWS CloudFront CDN](https://aws.amazon.com/cloudfront/).

+## pnpm

+This project uses [pnpm](pnpm.io).
+To install, see the [installation instructions](https://pnpm.io/installation).
+Often this is just a matter of running `corepack enable` to enable node's built-in support for other package managers.

+Then run `pnpm install` to download dependencies.

 ## Local Development

 - Create a `.env.local` file, or update `.env` file provided